 From an app standpoint alone, HiTech Bot:

-- Markets itself strongly focused on AI and automation
+- Markets itself strongly focused on AI and automation.

-- Encourages users to connect exchange APIs
+- Encourages users to connect to exchange APIs.

-- Maintains wide digital accessibility
+- Maintains wide digital accessibility.

 At this level, everything looks modern and tech-focused.